Please open the below file for further information on Iranian sanctions

 For a list of the export controls that apply to the above listed countries, please refer to the Countries of Concern page on the Export Controls web site.

 Duke also maintains a Restricted Regions List of locations that pose high risk.
-The Duke Restricted Regions List is updated whenever conditions warrant by the International Travel Oversight Committee (ITOC).
+The Duke Restricted Regions List is updated whenever conditions warrant by the Provost, who is advised by the Global Travel Advisory Committee (GTAC).